chongyangshi/CovertMark/README.rst

 ==============

-This project is the resulting product of my MPhil thesis *Security evaluation of protocol obfuscation proxies* at the Computer Laboratory of the University of Cambridge, which will likely become a technical report and/or (hopefully) a conference paper.
+This project is the resulting product of my MPhil thesis *Security evaluation of network protocol obfuscation proxies* at the Computer Laboratory of the University of Cambridge, which will likely become a technical report and/or (hopefully) a conference paper.
 Citations to the relevant publication(s) will be available here once progresses have been made in publication.

 Problems and Feedback
 =====================